Lectem/BadAccessGuards/README.md

 # Non-goals/Will not implement
 - Detect every single race condition without code change
-  - This is not the objective of this library, you would use thread sanitizer, valgrind or other tools for that. **This is not a substitute for proper design, test, and usage of sanitizers** but rather another tool in the box.
+  - This is not the objective of this library, you would use ThreadSanitizer, Valgrind or other tools for that. **This is not a substitute for proper design, test, and usage of sanitizers** but rather another tool in the box.
   - Some access patterns are not detected on purpose for performance.
 - Detect lock-free containers issues.
   - This method cannot (unless proven otherwise) work where read/writes need to be considered atomic